lsolbach/CljBase/README.md

 CljLibrary
 ==============
 The CljLibrary is a library for clojure providing convenience functions with no other dependencies than clojure itself.
+It contains
+* string functions as supplement to clojure.string
+* file functions as supplement to clojure.java.io
+* file search functions

 Author/Project Lead
 ------------